Good Time (film): Development & pre-production

 On July 9, 2015, it was announced that Josh and Benny Safdie were set to direct a caper film called Good Time, and that Robert Pattinson was attached to star.
 Sebastian Bear-McClard and Oscar Boyson of Elara Pictures produced the film, which Pattinson described as a "really hardcore kind of Queens, New York, mentally damaged psychopath, bank robbery movie."

 The project came about because Robert Pattinson approached the directors after seeing a still of their film Heaven Knows What and admired their unique approach to filmmaking.
 Pattinson said of the still, "It was on the banner of some website, just of Arielle’s face; she just has an amazing expression on her face.
 I liked the sensibility of it."
 The directors trusted Pattinson's commitment and decided they wanted to create a "piece of pulp" with him, partially inspired by what Josh was reading at the time (The Executioner’s Song and In the Belly of the Beast).
 Josh Safdie got together with Ronald Bronstein, and together they wrote the script specifically for Pattinson.
-An early iteration of the film was a prisonbreak movie, but it eventually evolved into a more of a caper.
+An early iteration of the film was a prison break movie, but it eventually evolved into a more of a caper.

 Josh and Benny Safdie have named several films as inspiration for Good Time including Jackie Brown, The Running Man, After Hours, 48 Hrs., Law and Order, Heat, Jackson County Jail, One Year in a Life of Crime, Lock-Up: The Prisoners of Rikers Island, Short Eyes, and Miami Blues (all of which they screened at Metrograph in New York City for a series called "Now: Films That Inspired the Safdie Brothers' Good Time").

 While researching for the character of Connie, Josh would sit in on arraignments at the New York City criminal courthouse at 100 Centre Street.
 He also discovered an old book called Disguise Techniques which helped inform the wardrobe for the movie.